 THE DOORS is the debut album by the band THE DOORS, released in 1967.
 It features the breakthrough single "Light My Fire", extended with a substantial instrumental section omitted on the single release, and the lengthy song "The End" with its Oedipal spoken-word section.
 The Doors credit the success of their first album to being able to work the songs out night after night at the Whisky A Go Go or the London Fog.
 The End's Oedipal climax was first performed live at the Whisky A Go Go and The Doors were thrown out as a result of Jim screaming "kill the father and f*** the mother."

+The album's dark tone and frontman Jim Morrison's sexual charisma and wild lifestyle influenced much of rock and roll to come.
 ARE YOU EXPERIENCED was the debut album by THE JIMI HENDRIX EXPERIENCE, released in 1967.
 The album highlighted Jimi Hendrix's psychedelic, feedback-laden electric guitar mastery, and launched him as a superstar.
 After signing with Polydor Records and quickly switching over to The Who's label, Track Records, the group released three classic Top 10 hit UK singles: "Hey Joe"/"Stone Free" (December 1966), "Purple Haze"/"51st Anniversary" (March 1967) and "The Wind Cries Mary"/"Highway Chile" (May 1967).
 During the making of these singles, The Jimi Hendrix Experience cut their debut album, with Chas Chandler producing.
 Released in England that May without the three singles - as was the custom in the UK at that time - Are You Experienced and The Jimi Hendrix Experience quickly became a sensation all across Europe, with the album reaching #2 in the UK, behind The Beatles' unmovable Sgt.
 Pepper's Lonely Hearts Club Band.
 A dance-based electronic duo with a definite rock band feel, THE CRYSTAL METHOD formed in 1993 by Ken Jordan and Scott Kirkland.
 The group's debut LP, VEGAS -- an unabashed party record bathed in acid, funk, rock, and big beat hip-hop -- appeared in mid-1997 and sold very well.
 There isn't much subtlety to their music, but there doesn't need to be, since their heady fusion of classic, late-'80s hip-hop, rave, techno, and rock is intoxicating on its own.
 Vegas rushes by in a quasi-psychedelic blur, occasionally stopping for ambient detours.
 There aren't any revelations along the way, but the Crystal Method does this crossover techno well, which makes Vegas a pleasure.

 THE CHRONIC is the highly influential debut album from American rap producer DR. DRE.
 It came out in 1992.
 It was a very important album in popularizing gangsta rap.
 Its peak position was #3 on the Billboard Charts and went on to sell 4 million copies with chart breaking hits.
 The album was named after a slang term for cannabis.
 The album cover itself is an homage to Zig-Zag rolling papers.
 It is widely regarded as one of the most important and influential albums of the 1990s.

-SUBLIME is the self-titled hit album released by the eponymous band.
+Having split from N.W.A., Dre's first solo album established him as one of the biggest rap stars of his era.
+The Chronic brought the genre now known as G-funk to the mainstream — a genre defined by slow bass beats and melodic synthesizers, topped by P-Funk samples, female vocals, and a laconic, laid-back lyrical delivery referred to as a "lazy drawl."
+The Chronic featured both subliminal and direct disses to Ruthless Records and its owner, Dre's former N.W.A. bandmate Eazy-E. SUBLIME is the self-titled hit album released by the eponymous band.
 The album was a major commercial success, going five times platinum in 1999 and etching Sublime into a permanent place among the stars of mid-90s alternative rock.
 Its most popular single, "What I Got", was an uncharacteristically poppy song; the bulk of the album was faithful to Sublime's ska, dub, and reggae influences, with tempos ranging from the frantic — such as "Seed," "Same in the End," and "Paddle Out" — to the slow and deliberate, such as "Pawn Shop" and "Jailhouse."

 The musical styles throughout the album vary nearly as much as the subjects discussed, ranging from the mellow groove of "Doin' Time" and reggae beat of "Caress Me Down" to the pop-rock "What I Got" and the hard-punk sound of "Paddle Out".
 The genre-crossing musical diversity expressed on the album is one of the more compelling reasons for the record's wide mainstream appeal.
 Lead singer Bradley Nowell died two months before the release and success of the album.
+MASTER OF PUPPETS is the third album by American thrash metal band METALLICA, released by Elektra Records on February 21, 1986 in North America.
+The album reached number twenty-nine on the U.S. Billboard 200, selling over six million copies.
+It was the last album the band recorded with bass player Cliff Burton and is considered a landmark in the history of heavy metal.

 With Master Of Puppets, Metallica innovated the thrash metal scene by adding a high level of complexity to the songs, melodic sounds (most notably in "Battery", "Master Of Puppets" and "Orion") that showed some similarities with power metal and progressive metal, playing an important role for the later post-thrash creation.